Cookies on this website

 Do I need a helmet or special clothing?

 Clothing-wise, we suggest a fast-drying synthetic top that wicks away moisture, plus a thin fleece or sweatshirt and a lightweight, breathable, wind/waterproof jacket.
 Trainers work best for both cycling and visits.
-Please limit yourself to [include luggage limits here].
+Please limit yourself to one piece of hand luggage (max 10kg) and one larger piece of luggage (max 15-20kg).

 Where should we lock up our bikes?